Dentosal/rust_os/README.md

 * Kernel image compression
 * Simple RamFS
 * Simple StaticFS
+* Executable programs, in ELF format
+* Multitasking

 ## Planned in near future:
 * A shell (with virtual TTYs!)
 * A simple filesystem, and writing to disk
-* Executable programs, probably in ELF format
-* Multitasking

 ## Not-in-so-near future features:
 * Networking